Semi-supervised Learning based on Distributionally Robust Optimization: Introduction

 where $D_{c}\left( \cdot\right) $ is a suitably defined discrepancy between $P_{n}$ and any probability measure $P\in\mathcal{P}\left( \mathcal{X} _{N}\right) $ which is within a certain tolerance measured by $\delta^{\ast}$.

 So, intuitively, (\ref{DRO_1}) represents the value of a game in which the outer player (we) will choose $\beta$ and the adversary player (nature) will rearrange the support and the mass of $P_{n}$ within a budget measured by $\delta^{\ast}$.
 We then wish to minimize the expected risk regardless of the way in which the adversary might corrupt (within the prescribed budget) the existing evidence.
 In formulation (\ref{DRO_1}), the adversary is crucial to ensure that we endow our mechanism for selecting $\beta$ with the ability to cope with the risk impact of out-of-sample (i.e. out of the training set) scenarios.
-We denote the formulation in \eqref{DRO_1} as semi-supervised distributionally robust optimization (SSL-DRO) or semi-supervised learning based on distributionally robust optimization.
+We denote the formulation in \eqref{DRO_1} as semi-supervised distributionally robust optimization (SSL-DRO).

 The criterion that we use to define $D_{c}\left( \cdot\right) $ is based on the theory of optimal transport and it is closely related to the concept of Wasserstein distance, see Section \ref{Sec_sem_DRO}.
 The choice of $D_{c}\left( \cdot\right) $ is motivated by recent results which show that popular estimators such as regularized logistic regression, Support Vector Machines (SVMs) and square-root Lasso (SR-Lasso) admit a DRO representation \textit{exactly equal to} (\ref{DRO_1}) in which the support $\mathcal{X}_{N}$ is replaced by $\mathbb{R}^{d+1}$ (see \cite{blanchet2016robust} and also equation \eqref{Eqn-Reg_LR-Rep} in this paper.)